al6x/mongodb/readme.md

 Object Model & Ruby driver enhancements for MongoDB.

-1. Driver enchancements
+1. Driver enchancements.
+2. Migrations.
-2. Persistence for any Ruby object
+2. Persistence for any Ruby object.
-3. Object Model (callbacks, validations, mass-assignment, finders, ...) (work in progress)
+3. Object Model (callbacks, validations, mass-assignment, finders, ...) (work in progress).

-Lower layers are completely independent from upper, use only what You need.
-There are also support for migrations.
+Lower layers are independent from upper, use only what You need.

 # MongoDB driver enhancements